 Assessment of impacts to land uses from the transmission line facility construction, operation, and maintenance within the Corona Gen-Tie Study Corridor follows the impact assessment methodology described in in Chapter 5.1 above and is discussed below.
 A land use impact is one that restricts the future use of land or conflicts with an existing use.
 Transmission line facilities tend to restrict certain activities but may or may not change the land use.
 Construction, operation, and maintenance of the transmission line facilities would result in both direct and indirect impacts to land use.
 For schools and recreational resources, impacts are generally low, short term, and temporary in nature.
-The transmission line facilities would occur:
+The transmission line facilities were evaluated to determine whether the following types of impacts would occur: